tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

 In a Git repository files can be in one of four states: untracked, staged, unmodified and modified.
 When a file is initially created it is in an untracked state, meaning that it is not yet under version control.
-To start tracking the file one would add it to Git, the state of the file would then change to staged.
+To start tracking the file one adds it to Git, and the state of the file then changes to staged.
 This means that the file is staged to be included in the next snapshot.
 Multiple files can be in a staged state when one takes a snapshot.
 To take a snapshot one commits all the files that are in the so called "staging area".
-The state of the staged files then change to unmodified.
-If we then edit one of these files its state will change from unmodified to modified.
-When one is happy with the edits made one would then add the file to the staging area and its state would change from modified to staged.
+The state of the files then changes from staged to unmodified, see figure :numref:`Git_workflow_illustration`.

+Any subsequent editing of the files under version control would result in their state changing from unmodified to modified.
+When one is happy with the edits made one would then add the files to the staging area and their state would change from modified to staged.
+At that point one is ready to take another snapshot by committing the staged edits.
+The state of the files then, again, change from staged to unmodified.
+And the cycle continues (:numref:`Git_workflow_illustration`).

+.. _Git_workflow_illustration:
 .. figure:: images/git-workflow.png
    :alt: Git workflow illustration.